evv42/haruka/README.md

 - a 512 byte ROM
 - 8192 bits of RAM (8Kx1)
 - one 4-bit output port, used for a SSD1306 display and a speaker
+- possibility of adding an expension ROM starting at address 0x2000 (see rom.asm for the implementation)

 ## Contents